-Configuring how content is indexed
+Configuring what content is indexed

 <body>